Ashkanph/jalali-gregorian-converter/README.md

-A series of ffunction for converting unix time to Jalali date-time and converting Jalali date-time to Gregorian and vice versa.
+A series of functions for converting unix time to Jalali date-time and converting Jalali date-time to Gregorian and vice versa.

 ## Test